A lot of people continue to be

 driven businesses in technology and telecommunications going one step further,

-with the Chief Data Officer (CDO) or Head of Data Analytics being positioned as
+with the Chief Data Officer (CDO) or Head of Data Analytics being positioned

-The opportunity Big Data presents to deepen the
+The opportunity Big Data presents to

-have seen across all sectors in the last few years.
+behaviour we have seen across all sectors in the last few years.